saikat9312/spaceX/README.md

         - devices > 1025px will render 4 cards per row
     6. CI/CD has been implemented using [circleci](https://circleci.com/docs/2.0/deployment-integrations/#section=deployment) and integrated with heroku platform.
     7. Jest has been configured for unit testing.
+    8. Additional Reset button is added to reset the state and clear localstorage.
+Clicking on Reset would change the URL and update the Page with all records without refreshing the page

 ## Asumptions: